inimino/cmpr/README.md

 4. `export EDITOR=emacs` or whatever editor you use, or vi will be run by default.
 5. Run `cmpr` in this directory, and it will ask you some configuration questions.
    If you want to change the answers later, you can edit the .cmpr/conf file.
+   At the moment you'll also probably need to edit the conf file to add a line that says "file: ..." with at least one file that you want to have in your project.

 ### Bonus: cmpr in cmpr